ObsidianLabs/eos-studio-docs/source/contracts/dgoods/quickstart.rst

 .. code-block:: js

-  // Execute action *burnft* with parameters
+  // Execute action *burnnft* with parameters
   owner: "necromancer"
   dgood_ids: [0]
   memo: "Destroy the sword"

 .. code-block:: js

-  // Execute action *burft* with parameters
+  // Execute action *burnft* with parameters
   owner: "necromancer"
   category_name_id: "1"
-  quantity: "1.0000 GOLD"
+  quantity: "1.0000 DIABLO"

 You can find the ``category_name_id`` either in the :cpp:var:`dgoodstats` table or the :cpp:var:`accounts` table.